mobijoker/Cyber/_posts/Arthur/Projects/en/2013-09-13-anarcho-notepad.md

 You can read more about child theme on <a href="http://codex.wordpress.org/Child_Themes" target="_blank" rel="nofollow">Codex</a>

+### Quick-Start Guide

+This theme is easy to install.
+Actually you can install it just as you would install any other WordPress theme.
+The following are the two ways: automatic and manual.

+**Automatically via WordPress Admin area:**

+* Log into Admin area of your WordPress website.
+* Go to *"Appearance"* ⇨ *"Themes"* ⇨ *"Add New"* ⇨ *"Upload Theme"*.
+* Upload the ZIP file of this theme and click *"Install Now"*.
+* Activate this theme through the *"Appearance"* -> *"Themes"* tab.
+* After installation, go to *"Appearance"* ⇨ *"Customize"* in order to view the theme customization page.
+There you can customize it to your liking.

+**Manually via FTP access:**

+* Unzip the ZIP file of this theme.
+* Upload the unzipped catalog to your website's theme directory (*/wp-content/themes/*).
+* Log into Admin area of your WordPress website.
+* Activate this theme through the *"Appearance"* ⇨ *"Themes"* tab.
+* After installation, go to *"Appearance"* ⇨ *"Customize"* in order to view the theme customization page.
+There you can customize it to your liking.

 ### Support

 Did you enjoy this theme?
 Please donate to support ongoing development: